kottans/mock-repo/README.md

 (git tag [`v.2017-2018`](https://github.com/kottans/mock-repo/tree/v.2017-2018))

 _________________________________________________

 # Hello, everybody!
 My name is Dima.

 # I want learn more about backend;

 ![Ruzak](gif/ruzak.jpg)
-I hope for good cooperation.
-It is very pleasant to be in the company of like-minded people.
 _________________________________________________
 _________________________________________________
 # Hi, people!
 I'm Viktor.